alexyen1000/app.1/README.md

 2. In a terminal, run $node server.js

-3. Under the Apps folder, run Phonehome.html in your browser on a local host
+3. Under the Apps folder, run DataViewer.html in your browser on a localhost

 ### Features ###